 By combining vegetation, bare soil and other paved surface categories we can identify which land use types have the most room for growth.
-In Glendale Heights, the highest proportions of plantable space is found in agricultural and utility properties (Fig. 4).
+In Round Lake, the highest proportions of plantable space are found in agricultural and utility properties (Fig. 4).

-Fig 5: The majority of land is residential land use, followed by commercial.
+Fig 5: The majority of land is residential land use, followed by transit.

-While agricultural and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Glendale Heights (Fig. 5).
-The majority of its land is residential followed by commercial.
+While agricultural and utility properties have a high proportion of plantable space (Fig. 4), these land use type make up a relatively small area in Round Lake (Fig. 5).
+The majority of its land is residential, followed by transit.

-Fig 6: Residential has the greatest potential for increasing the canopy, followed by commercial an transit.
+Fig 6: Residential has the greatest potential for increasing the canopy, followed by transit.

-Residential, transit and commercial land use types have the most area that could possibly be converted to canopy (Fig. 6).
+Residential and transit land use types have the most area that could possibly be converted to canopy (Fig. 6).
 Targeting these areas could have the greatest impact in expanding the canopy.
 However, each of these land use types will require different strategies to increase canopy.
 Many of the transit properties are publicly owned, and could therefore be the easiest to work with.
 Residential property owners could be encouraged to plant more trees through tree giveaways, ordinances that encourage tree preservation, or stormwater tax breaks for properties that have more tree canopy.
-Commercial propery owners could be encouraged to expand canopy through ordinances that protect mature trees, and stormwater rebates for properties with more canopy.